TampereTC/TestContainer-hackathon/README.md

 - Note that both containers goes down after testing.

-Test results on host side: Not presented in case of refered Github community example.
+Test results on host side: This option is not presented in above mentioned example by Github community.
 However test result outputdir as an example is presented in chapter [Example-robot-testing-http-logging-to-fluentd](https://github.com/TampereTC/TestContainer-hackathon/blob/master/README.md#example-robot-testing-http-logging-to-fluentd).

 **TestCafe demo**